aneoconsulting/ArmoniK.Extensions.Csharp/Documentation/ArmoniK.DevelopmentKit.GridServer.Client_methods.md

 #### Description

-The methode to create new Service
+The method to create new Service

 #### Parameters